 Register as you would for any other course.
 The course number is "MUS 141".
 The section is "70".

 I'm having trouble registering for Chorale.
 What could the problem be?

 It could be a few things: (1) Make sure you're registering for the correct course, MUS 141 section 70.
 (2) Double check the CRN, and make sure you're using the current one.
-(3) You may already be registered for a class during the same timeblock.
+(3) You may already be registered for a class during the same time block.
 Try shuffling your schedule to make room for Chorale.
 (4) There may be a 'hold' on your account.
 Contact the Registrar at 860-832-2236.
-(5) If you are still having trouble, contact email@example.com or firstname.lastname@example.org for help.
+(5) If you are still having trouble, contact firstname.lastname@example.org for help.

 I can't be in Chorale this term.
 Is there another choir I can join?

 There is another choir called University Singers.
 It is our elite, auditioned ensemble for experienced singers.
 Auditions are in the fall.
 It is a year-long commitment.
-If you are interested in joining "USingers", contact the director to schedule an audition: email@example.com.
+If you are interested in joining "USingers", check the University Singer's webpage at the end of July for audition information.

 What else do I need to know?